cenong/vrgallery/MuseumNight.md

 ### Sketches

-I made sketches of different settings of the gallery
+I made sketches of different settings of the gallery, and settled on a simple and modern layout.
+I sketched a rough placement of furniture within each room.
 ![](media/sketch.png?raw=true "Sketch")

+The gallery walls were designed and built in SketchUp.
 ![](media/gallerywalls.png?raw=true "Gallery")

+I also built 3D models of a VR headset and a custom spin bike in SketchUp.
 ![](media/headset.png?raw=true "Headset")

 ![](media/spinbike.png?raw=true "Spinbike")

+The remaining objects in the gallery were obtained from the Unity Asset Store, SketchUp Warehouse and Udacity Apartment Project.

 ### User Testing